emqx/blog/en/202111/hstreamdb-newsletter-202110.md

 ## Add REST API for data writing

 HStreamDB v0.6 version adds the REST API for writing data to HStreamDB.
-Through this API and the webhook function of the open source EMQ X, the rapid integration of EMQ X and HStreamDB can be realized.
+Through this API and the webhook function of the open source EMQX, the rapid integration of EMQX and HStreamDB can be realized.

 ## HStreamDB Java SDK update